What exactly is a Tenancy Agreement?

 Am I eligible for an Assured Shorthold Tenancy?

-Actually, everyone is not eligible for an Assured Shorthold Tenancy.
-There are some tenancy categories that are excluded by the Housing Act:
+Everyone is not eligible for an Assured Shorthold Tenancy.
+In addition, the Housing Act excludes some tenancy categories:

 - Lettings to various companies